 Second, third and fourth year students register themselves for all second year and upper level courses including Constitutional Law.

-Prior to graduation each student must complete and receive a passing grade in at least one course of two credits or more that that has been designated by the Vice Dean as satisfying the Law School professional skills requirement.
-The Vice Dean may designate courses as satisfying the professional skills requirement that provide substantial instruction in professional skills related to the various responsibilities that lawyers are called upon to meet.
+Prior to graduation each student must complete and receive a passing grade in at least one course of two credits or more that that has been designated by the Associate Dean for Academic Affairs as satisfying the Law School professional skills requirement.
+The Associate Dean for Academic Affairs may designate courses as satisfying the professional skills requirement that provide substantial instruction in professional skills related to the various responsibilities that lawyers are called upon to meet.
 Courses designated as satisfying the requirement must engage each student in skills performances that are assessed by the instructor.

 V. WRITING AND SKILLS REQUIREMENTUPPER CLASS WRITING REQUIREMENT

 As a prerequisite to graduation, each student must complete a program of supervised analytic writing subsequent to the first year curriculum.
-Unless the Vice Dean otherwise permits, a student must complete this requirement no later than the end of the first semester of the student's graduation year.
+Unless the Associate Dean for Academic Affairs otherwise permits, a student must complete this requirement no later than the end of the first semester of the student's graduation year.

 To satisfy the upper class writing requirement, the student must complete a significant research and writing project under faculty supervision.
 The student must present a topic proposal for faculty approval, submit an outline and rough draft for faculty comment, and submit a final paper that (1) demonstrates significant research and original analysis; and (2) is well organized, carefully presented, and clearly written.
 The final paper must be at least 25 double spaced typewritten pages including footnotes or, at the discretion of the supervising faculty member, another single work of equivalent magnitude in an electronic medium.
 All papers must be submitted no later than the last day of classes for the respective semester.